THE WHITE HOUSE

 I had the opportunity to meet Lilly during the campaign and to hear her story.
 First of all, she is one of my favorite people in the whole wide world.
 Anyone who meets Lilly can’t help but be impressed by her commitment, her dedication, her focus.
 She knew unfairness when she saw it, and was willing to do something about it because it was the right thing to do — plain and simple.

 In traveling across the country over the past two years, Lilly’s story and the broader issue of equal pay was a concern voiced over and over and over again.
 It was a top and critical priority for women of all racial and ethnic backgrounds — older women, younger women, women with disabilities, and their families.
 This legislation is an important step forward, particularly at a time when so many families are facing economic insecurity and instability.
-It’s also one cornerstone of a broader commitment to address the needs of who are looking to us to not only ensure that they’re treated fairly, but also to ensure that there are policies in place that help women and men balance their work and family obligations without putting their jobs or their economic stability at risk.
+It’s also one cornerstone of a broader commitment to address the needs of working women who are looking to us to not only ensure that they’re treated fairly, but also to ensure that there are policies in place that help women and men balance their work and family obligations without putting their jobs or their economic stability at risk.

 MRS. LEDBETTER: Thank you.
 And thank you, Mrs. Obama.